 Au cœur de la station et de la plage

-A charming apartment in the center of Soulac sur mer, just a few minutes walk from the main beach.
-Book it here
+A charming apartment in the center of Soulac sur Mer, just a few minutes walk from the main beach.

 Villa Le Cid

-A guest house in one of Soulac’ most beautiful villas.
+A guest house in one of Soulac’s most beautiful villas.
 The rooms are quite simple but the house is incredible and the staff is amazing.
 It’s located a few minutes walk from the market of Soulac.
-Book it here

 Lost in Bordeaux helps you enjoy the city and region in many ways so be sure to follow us on facebook/Instagram for more daily updates on things to do and see.
 Or better yet, join my newsletter where I share a lot of exclusive info about Bordeaux and the region – sign up here.